 You can check out the excerpt below to get an idea of how it

-so happy you’re here.
-I’ve been standing here admiring this
+Stephen.
+I’m so glad you’re here.
+I’ve been admiring the pool and

-pillared lanai and the pool.
+pillared lanai to pass the time.
 I really love the view beyond the

-pool; the verdant lawn bordered by that thick, lush forest.
-Do you
+pool as well; the verdant lawn bordered by that thick, lush forest.

-see how the morning sun is casting those mottled patches of bright
+Do you see how the morning sun is casting those mottled patches of

-yellow light on the shadowed green of the trees?
-And it’s also
+bright yellow light on the dark shadowed green of the trees?
+It’s

-causing those playful reflections of the pool’s riffling water up
+also causing those playful little reflections of the pool’s

-on the lanai’s ceiling?
+riffling surface up on the lanai’s ceiling.
 Can you see that?
-It’s very peaceful here
+It’s

-this time of day.
-Moments like these make me feel quite
+very peaceful here this time of day.
+Moments like these make

 I’m new here,